lucendio/lecture-devops-infos/assignments/deliverables/project_implementation.md

 * when deploying a new version, the app must continue to be reachable (zero-downtime deployment); this depends on the deployment strategy that has been chosen
-* for the sake of simplicity, the persistence layer of the application can be considered ephemeral, but the backing services representing that layer still have to be part of the overall setup
+* for the sake of simplicity, the persistence layer of the application can be considered ephemeral, but the backing services representing that layer still have to be part of the overall setup, and thus of the infrastructure and automation code

 #### Content